ypriverol/github-paper/document/manuscript.md

 together with any other relevant outputs that may have been deposited.
 In our experience, this openness substantially increases the chances of getting the paper accepted for publication.
-Journal editors and reviewers have the opportunity to reproduce findings during the manuscript review process, increasing confidence in the reported results.
+Journal editors and reviewers receive the opportunity to reproduce findings during the manuscript review process, increasing confidence in the reported results.
 In addition, once the paper is published, your work can be reproduced by other members of the scientific community, which can